MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/use-client.md

 - **Built-in labeling requires no extra installations** and provides automatic updates.
 You only need a Windows computer with Microsoft 365 applications minimum version 1910.
 In contrast, the AIP unified labeling client requires a separate [installation](https://www.microsoft.com/download/details.aspx?id=53018) on each client machine.

-    After installing, use the AIP client with a cloud or on-premises service.

 > [!TIP]
 > Microsoft 365 is constantly developing new features for sensitivity labels with built-in labeling.
 We recommend checking for updates in the following locations:
 >